Canon G9 X vs Olympus PEN-F

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-Advantages of the Olympus PEN-F:
+Arguments in favor of the Olympus PEN-F:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.